FindMySchool LogoFindMySchool

 The school's values, Encourage, Creativity, and Excellence, are embedded in daily practice rather than simply displayed.
 Students speak of the "non-selective" ethos earnestly; the school explicitly champions raising aspirations for those who might be overlooked by traditional selective criteria.
 This extends to learning support: the school accommodates SEND provision and offers English language preparation, recognising that potential exists across linguistic and educational backgrounds.

-GCSE performance ranks 20th locally in Northampton and 4016th in England (FindMySchool ranking), placing the school in the lower 40% of schools in England The Attainment 8 score of 10.5 sits below the England average baseline.
+GCSE performance ranks 7th locally in Northampton on the current secondary ranking.
 Entry to GCSE is non-selective; cohort diversity includes pupils with varying starting points and international backgrounds.
-With limited published GCSE grade breakdowns for independent schools (the DfE restricts these data), the school does not emphasise this phase as a headline achievement.
+With limited published GCSE grade breakdowns for independent schools, the school does not emphasise this phase as a headline achievement.
 Instead, it positions GCSE as preparatory, valuing progress and individual subject mastery over league table positioning.

-A-level results tell a different story.
-The school ranks 793rd in England (FindMySchool ranking), placing it in the middle 35% of schools in England (middle 35% of England schools).
-In detail, 7% of entries achieved A*, 23% achieved A, and 27% achieved B, resulting in 57% gaining A*-B grades.
-This outperforms the England average of 47% at A*-B. Mathematics, Biology, Chemistry, Physics, English Literature, and History feature prominently among subject entries, alongside languages (French, Spanish) and extension courses (Further Mathematics, Psychology, Economics).
+A-level results tell a more measured story.
+The school ranks 1,382nd of 2,549 in England for A-level academic outcomes (FindMySchool ranking).
+In detail, 10% of entries achieved A*, 10% achieved A, and 20% achieved B, resulting in 40% gaining A*-B grades.
+Mathematics, Biology, Chemistry, Physics, English Literature, and History feature prominently among subject entries, alongside languages (French, Spanish) and extension courses (Further Mathematics, Psychology, Economics).
 The school publishes over 25 A-level subjects, providing genuine breadth for choice-driven learners.

 Sixth form entry is not guaranteed for all; internal progression requires achievement at GCSE and suitability for A-level workload.
 External sixth form entrants compete for places on merit, reflecting the school's selective gate at Year 12 despite being non-selective at Year 7.

-The 2024 cohort of 54 leavers distributed as follows: 37% progressed to university, 11% to further education, 4% to apprenticeships, and 11% to employment, with remainder pursuing other pathways.
-In the most recent cohort, one student secured a Cambridge offer at Oxbridge, reflecting moderate but steady success in the most competitive admissions.
-The school maintains "established university links" (per school website) with leading institutions.
+Leavers move into a mix of university, further education, apprenticeships, employment and other pathways.
+The school maintains established university links with leading institutions.
 Many universities visit annually to present to sixth form students, and the school offers individualised UCAS support and application guidance.
 International leavers often return to study universities in their home countries or pursue opportunities in Commonwealth and US institutions.

 England ranks and key metrics (where available)